Real Estate Wholesaling

 1. Why Cold Calling Still Works in 2026

 • Immediate qualification.
 Unlike direct mail, which requires the seller to call you back, a phone call lets you qualify motivation, equity position, and timeline in real time.
-Deals close faster when you know exactly what you're working with from the first call.
+You know what you are working with from the first conversation.

 • Scalable with VAs.
 Unlike owner-operated outreach, VA-driven cold calling scales with your budget.
 Going from 1 caller to 4 is a staffing decision, not a personal time commitment.

-That said, cold calling effectiveness varies by market, list quality, and script.
-Markets with high call screening (California, New York metro) tend to have lower contact rates.
-Markets with less saturation (Southeast, Midwest, Sun Belt secondary markets) often produce stronger results.
-Know your market before setting expectations.
+Cold calling results vary by market, list quality, and script.
+Markets with heavy call screening (California, New York metro) have lower contact rates.
+Less saturated markets in the Southeast, Midwest, and Sun Belt secondary cities produce stronger results.
+Know your numbers before setting expectations for a new VA.

 2. What to Look for in a Cold Calling VA